SungJJinKang/BattleRoyalStyleSafeZone/README.md

 # BattleRoyalStyleSafeZone
-BattleRoyalStyleSafeZone help you make safe zone ( like blue circle of pubg ) in gtav(fivem) You can make pubg style blue zone blue zone move to nextSafezone smoothly
+BattleRoyalStyleSafeZone help you make safe zone ( like blue circle of pubg ) in gtav(fivem)\n You can make pubg style blue zone blue zone move to nextSafezone smoothly